 - Unbuckle the seat belt.
 Allow the seat belt to roll back in a few inches.

 - Slowly pull the seat belt out so that the auto-lock feature doesn't engage.
-Make sure to not pull the seat belt too quick or hard.
+Make sure not to pull the seat belt too quickly or hard.

 These instructions will reset a stuck seat belt.
 If these instructions don't work, you may have one of the following problems.

 Here is a list of common problems that can prevent your seat belt from retracting.

 The seat belt retractor may be broken and needs to be replaced.
 The seat belt retractor is the part where the seat belt rolls in.